zolrath/marky_markov/README.md

     puts markov.generate_n_words 10
     markov.save_dictionary! # Saves the modified dictionary/creates one if it didn't exist.

-If you keep look at generate_n_words and wonder why you can't put a number in there, well, you can!
+If you keep looking at generate_n_words and wonder why you can't put a number in there, well, you can!

     markov.generate_20_words